sdaqo/schwimmen-card-game/README.md

 # Schwimmen Card Game & Server

 This card game is based of a popular german & austrian card game called [Schwimmen](https://en.wikipedia.org/wiki/Schwimmen) (eng. swimming) and can be played offline or online.

+**DISCLAIMER: May include bugs (this is my first proper project with java/processing)**

 https://github.com/sdaqo/schwimmen-card-game/assets/63876564/8f41e4e3-4527-4db8-9842-468975cafd91